aliosthings/aliosthings.github.io/quickstart.md

 if meet network issue, you can download and install by manually, refer to 'https://tecadmin.net/install-python-2-7-on-ubuntu-and-linuxmint/'
-For pip install, also download via 'https://mirrors.aliyun.com/pypi/simple/pip/' instead of 'https://pypi.org/project/pip/#files'
+For pip install, also download via 'https://mirrors.aliyun.com/pypi/simple/pip/' instead of 'https://pypi.org/project/pip/#files' then use `python setup.py install` to install pip
 ```

 ## Install packages